Tughlaq Dynasty: Rulers, Legacy, and Historical Insights

 The Tughlaq Dynasty map also highlights several major cities that were significant during this period.
 These cities not only served as administrative centers but also as hubs of cultural and economic activities.

-Decline of Tughlaq Dynasty
+Decline of the Tughlaq Dynasty

 • Nasir-ud-Din Mahmud Shah Tughluq: He governed the Delhi Sultanate as one of the rulers of the Tughlaq dynasty from 1394 to February 1413 CE, known as its final sultan.